Kadayak/EHR_PROTOTYPE/README.md

 2. You can run `prisma generate`to generate a prisma client to connect to our database, but it isn't necessary.
 I haven't even tried it.
 I recommend using the Sqlite extension on VSCode marketplace, right-clicking the _dev.db_ file, and pressing "open database".

-**To seed the database with initial data, use `npx prisma db seed`.
-This command will fill the database with seed data, found in _./prisma/seed.ts_.**
+**To seed the database with initial data, use `npx prisma db seed` inside the _/backend_ directory.
+This command will fill the database with seed data, found in _./prisma/seed.ts_.
+If that fails, run `npx prisma db push` and then the previous command.
+If that fails, run `npm install`, then both previous commands.
+If that fails, get help.**

 ### Server